 On May 15, 2020, CMTBC published Interim guidelines for RMTs’ return to practice in Phase 2 of BC’s Restart Plan.
-CMTBC’s guidelines are consistent with direction provided by BC’s Provincial Health Officer and with requirements set by WorkSafeBC, which has jurisdiction over practice settings in which there are employees.
+CMTBC’s guidelines are consistent with direction provided by BC’s Provincial Health Officer, with the BC Centre for Disease Control, and with requirements set by WorkSafeBC, which has jurisdiction over practice settings in which there are employees.

 CMTBC will update the frequently asked questions on a regular basis.

 FAQ POSTED ON JULY 13, 2020: